pngwen/xboing/docs/building/macosx.md

 ├── premake5
 └── premake5.lua
 ```
-> The `premake5` executable should be in the same directory as the `premake5.lua` file.

 ## Premake usage
 Use **premake5** with the `--help` option to verify installation and list project arguments.